Immunotherapy Clinical Trial Aims to Combat Brain Cancer

 - Is between age 18 and 75

 “Immunotherapy and retroviral delivery of gene therapy holds great promise in opening the door to new treatment options for patients suffering from this devastating disease,” Dr. Moshel said.
-“Our dedicated brain tumor team at ANS – and our colleagues worldwide – are encouraged by this innovative approach and the promise it holds for what has been a challenging battle with limited options for treating these kinds of tumors.”
+“Our dedicated brain tumor team at Altair Health – and our colleagues worldwide – are encouraged by this innovative approach and the promise it holds for what has been a challenging battle with limited options for treating these kinds of tumors.”